noahgibbs/self_conscious_dgd/12_ProgramStructure.md

 ### Create()

-If a singleton or cloneable program has a create() method, it will be called when that program gets a function called.
+If a singleton or cloneable program has a create() function, it will be called when that program gets a function called.
 If you're using the Kernel Library, that normally means immediately upon creation.

 Create() will be called with no arguments for a cloneable parent object or for a singleton.
 It will be called with the integer 1 as the only argument for a cloned object.